First Lady Mary Jo Myers

 Myers is a partner in an online business importing handcrafted items from Russia.
 She has recently retired as Associate Director of Public Affairs at Hayes and Associates and was an educator in secondary and adult education throughout her husband's military career.

 Myers remains active in support of her alma mater Kansas State University.
-She is currently on the Board of Trustees, and is a co-chair of the Inspiration and Innovation Campaign and has served on the Alumni Board.
+She is currently on the Board of Trustees, and was a co-chair of the Inspiration and Innovation Campaign and has served on the Alumni Board.